-Alt text: A soft purple infographic-style poster titled “Penguin Pebling: A Guide for Therapists, Educators, Support Workers and other Practitioners.”
+Alt text: A soft green infographic-style poster titled “Penguin Pebling: A Guide for Therapists, Educators, Support Workers and other Practitioners.”
 Two cartoon penguins frame the title in the centre.
 Around the edges are cream-coloured panels with pebble illustrations and text describing five Autistic relational and communication practices.
 The five concepts include: • “Deep Pressure” — describing nervous system regulation through sensory grounding such as weight, warmth, pressure, and texture. • “Support Swapping” — describing mutual aid, shared care, and reciprocal support within community. • “Penguin Pebbling” — describing offering small meaningful gestures, such as memes, flowers, songs, stones, or photos, to communicate care and build connection. • “Parallel Play” — describing being alongside one another without pressure to communicate, including body doubling and shared presence. • “Infodumping” — describing enthusiastic sharing of passions and interests as a form of trust, joy, and connection across different communication styles.
 The lower centre of the poster includes the Autistic Realms neurodiversity-affirming logo above a large pale pink heart.
 The design uses muted lavender, cream, blush pink, and soft brown tones, creating a warm, welcoming, and neurodiversity-affirming aesthetic.

 Penguin Pebbling: Theory, Practice and the Five Neurodivergent Love Locutions — A Guide for Practitioners